evancz/url-parser/README.md

 It is designed to be used with `elm-lang/navigation` to help folks create single-page applications (SPAs) where you manage browser navigation yourself.

+> **Note:** This library is meant to serve as a baseline for future URL parsers.
+For example, it does not handle query parameters and hashes right now.
+It is more to (1) get folks started using URL parsers and (2) help us gather data on exactly which scenarios people face.

 ## Examples